Do you have an urgency and want to sell your house fast?

 - Propelio – MLS Comps for Real Estate Investors

-If you are a seller or real estate professional from outside of the United States, this part will be trickier.
+This part will be trickier if you are a seller or real estate professional from outside of the United States.

-The U.S. is one of the most transparent real estate markets worldwide (source).
+The U.S. is one of the world’s most transparent real estate markets (source).

-Most other countries don’t have these tools and to access comp data is more difficult and would involve some more manual research on-site.
+Most other countries don’t have these tools, and accessing comp data is more complicated and would involve some more manual research on-site.

-You may think that you can first list it at a price above market value to then lower the price later on.
+You may think you can first list it at a price above market value to lower it later.

-Many realtors are of the opinion that this will damage the success of a sale in general.
+Many realtors believe this will damage a sale’s success in general.

-The reason for this is, that the most perceived value a property receives from potential buyers is on the first day it hits the market.
+The reason is that the most perceived value a property receives from potential buyers is on the first day it hits the market.